 South Gloucestershire Council has offered another school with free bus transport but she fears it is too far away if he fell ill.

-Since birth Camron has had severe heart disease and is too weak to walk far.'Really hard'
+Since birth Camron has had severe heart disease and is too weak to walk far.

 The five-year-old has severe aortic stenosis, is a type of heart disease that means the opening of the heart valve is narrowed.